LUMII-Syslab/imcs_dialogvisualizer/doc/IMCSDialogVisualizer.md

 ### Containers

 The tree of components is organized by means of containers.
-The following fragment lists the currently supported containers and how they are linked to components (in fact, each container is also a component):
+The following fragment lists the currently supported containers and how they are linked to components.
+Notice that each container is also a component.

 ![Containers From Dialog Enginge Metamodel](https://raw.githubusercontent.com/LUMII-Syslab/imcs_dialogvisualizer/master/doc/containers.png)